tubalmartin/riloadr/README.md

 ## 2.2.
 Methods

 ### riload()
-This method allows you to load responsive images inserted into the document after the DOM is ready or after window is loaded.
+This method allows you to load responsive images inserted into the document after the initial page load.
 Call this method after new markup is inserted into the document (useful for AJAX content & markup created dynamically with javascript).
 Note this method will load exclusively images belonging to the group (Riloadr object) that invoked `riload()`.